Skip to main content

 Green Screens | Creating Privacy Through Landscaping

 Do you ever step outside your back door and feel like you’re living in a fishbowl?
 Modern building trends have moved toward large homes on smaller lots, which is great for a busy 21st-century lifestyle but can undermine a feeling of privacy or seclusion in your outdoor living spaces.
 Often, neighborhood covenants or excessive costs prohibit the installation of fencing to establish a practical privacy solution.
-Hiring landscaping services can offer a beautiful, green solution.
+Adding new landscaping can offer a beautiful, green solution.
 Carefully selecting and placing plants, hedges and trees can help screen the view of a neighbor’s property, muffle traffic noise, provide windbreaks, and create a beautiful aesthetic to make your back yard one of tranquil seclusion.
-You should view Pro Care’s website to see their previous landscaping projects.
 Unlike architectural structures, plants and trees offer movement, texture, a variety of color, and even fragrance—all enhancements to outdoor spaces.
-You’ll just have to take care of the plants and schedule regular tree trimming for your trees.

 Green walls and soft edges